daeh/zotero-markdb-connect/README.md

 # MarkDB-Connect (Zotero Markdown DataBase Connect)

-- **_Adds colored tags to Zotero items that have associated Markdown notes stored in an external folder._**
+- **_Scans your Markdown database and adds a colored tag to associated Zotero items._**
-- **_Opens Markdown notes from the contextual menu of Zotero items._**
+- **_Jump to Markdown notes from the contextual menu of Zotero items._**
 - **_Supports various Markdown databases, including [Obsidian](https://obsidian.md), [logseq](https://logseq.com), and [Zettlr](https://www.zettlr.com)_**

 ![MarkDBConnectScreenshot](MarkDBConnectScreenshot.png)

 This is a plugin for [Zotero](https://www.zotero.org), a research source management tool.
-The _MarkDB-Connect_ plugin searches a user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.
+The _MarkDB-Connect_ plugin searches a user-defined folder for markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero-Item-Key, and adds a colored tag to the corresponding Zotero items.

-This plugin was initially designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
+This plugin was initially designed with the [Obsidian](https://obsidian.md) markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
 It offers preliminary support for [logseq](https://logseq.com) and [Zettlr](https://www.zettlr.com).
-It can be adapted to other databases that store Markdown files outside of Zotero, and to other workflows that generate Markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).
+It can be adapted to other databases that store markdown files outside of Zotero, and to other workflows that generate markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).

 Please post any bugs, questions, or feature requests in the Github repository.